GiovaniCauzzi/LinkedList/README.md

 # Linked List

 This Linked List library is created as an exercise to understand pointers, dynamically allocated memory, and other fundamental concepts.
-It's currently a work in progress, but don't worry; we're making steady progress (slow and steady).
+It's currently a work in progress, but don't worry; we're making progress (slow and steady).

 ## To compile it